convergephp/documentations/v1/framework/03-modules/04-menu-items.md

 These classes follow the [DaisyUI](https://daisyui.com/components/button/) naming convention and inherit your current theme's design system.

 #### Menu Item Sort
-to change the order of a menu item:
+To define the sort order of a menu item:

 ```php
 use Converge\Enums\IconPosition;